-One data feed, US Public Company Financials, includes real time US stock prices in addition to other types of US fundamentals data.
+One data feed, US Fundamentals and Stock Prices, includes real time US stock prices in addition to other types of US fundamentals data.
 28 more include end of day (EOD) prices for exchanges from around the world.
 The IEX Real-Time Stock Prices data feed is technically not a stock price API but rather a web socket.
 This article explains the difference between a web socket, which streams real time prices, and an API, which pulls real time prices at a point in time.

 The benefit of this model, with a single API and multiple feeds, is that it allows Intrinio to make stock prices affordable and easy to access.
 Affordable because the data feeds aren’t bundled, you only buy the data segments you need.
 Easy to access because there is only one API to learn how to use.
 Other data providers have a separate API for each data vendor.

 Using the Stock Price API in Excel

 Developers need stock price APIs to build Fintech apps and that is why Intrinio provides stock prices in API format.
 Zoom Markets, Price Series, and Factom are all examples of companies that built apps using Intrinio’s API.
 The most popular app using Intrinio’s stock price API is Excel.
 You can install the Excel add-in here.